Ram742k/context-api/README.md

 ├── src/
 │ ├── components/
 │ │ ├── Cart.js
-│ │ ├── CartItem.js
-│ │ ├── CartContext.js
-│ │ ├── CartProvider.js
 │ ├── App.js
 │ ├── App.css
 │ ├── Cart.css
 │ └── index.js
 └── README.md

-## 📦 Components Overview

-- **Cart.js**: Main cart component that renders the list of cart items and the cart summary.
-- **CartItem.js**: Component for each individual item in the cart.
-- **CartContext.js**: Context file to create and export the cart context.
-- **CartProvider.js**: Context provider that manages the state and provides functions to update quantities and totals.

 ## 🛠️ Technologies & Tools